 Urania began to receive articles from rocketry enthusiasts in Manchester, and Arthur C. Clarke, then living in London, persuaded Marion that Urania needed an astronautics section, which became a home for articles written by himself and Eric Burgess, a Manchester-based rocketry enthusiast and co-founder of the Manchester Interplanetary Society.
 Harry Turner was another MIS member and editor of its journal.

 Harry's articles for Urania were on astronomical themes and he and Marion found that they were kindred spirits.
-They exchanged many letters, Harry became the treasurer of the JAA and they met for the first time at the 1938 Empire Exhibition in Glasgow.
+They exchanged many letters, Harry became the treasurer of the JAA, Marion also took on the role of secretary to the Scottish branch of the British Astronomical Association and they met for the first time at the 1938 Empire Exhibition in Glasgow.